Arin004joshi/dsa-prep/GFG/Easy/LCM And GCD/NOTES.md

           LCM And GCD

-          - Summary: The code utilizes the Euclidean algorithm to find the greatest common divisor (GCD) of two integers.
-It then calculates the least common multiple (LCM) using the formula LCM(a, b) = (a * b) / GCD(a, b).
-Finally, it stores the LCM and GCD in a vector and returns it.
-A vector is used as a data structure to store and return the results.
+          - Summary: The code uses a vector to store the calculated LCM and GCD.
+It first computes the GCD of two integers using Euclid's algorithm, which iteratively applies the modulo operation until the remainder is zero.
+Then, it calculates the LCM using the formula (a * b) / GCD(a, b), ensuring to use long long to prevent integer overflow.
+Finally, it returns a vector containing the LCM and GCD.

-          - Time Complexity: O(log(min(a, b))).
-The Euclidean algorithm's time complexity is logarithmic with respect to the minimum of the two input numbers because in each iteration, the remainder becomes smaller.
+          - Time Complexity: O(log(min(a, b))) because the GCD function uses Euclid's algorithm, which has a time complexity logarithmic in the smaller of the two input numbers.
+The remaining operations are constant time.
-          - Space Complexity: O(1).
-The space used is constant because only a few integer variables and one vector of size 2 are used regardless of input size.
+          - Space Complexity: O(1) as the algorithm uses only a fixed number of variables regardless of the input size.
+The vector used to store the result has a fixed size of 2.